viklund/FEGA-onboarding/.github/pull_request_template.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] I have read the CONTRIBUTING.md guide.
 - [ ] My changes follow the code style of this project.
-- [ ] My changes require a change to supporting documentation.
-- [ ] I have updated the supporting documentation accordingly.
+- [ ] I have updated supporting documentation, if required.
 - [ ] I have added my details to the CONTRIBUTORS.yaml file.